petrelharp/pyslim/docs/traits.md

 Logistic traits are then transformed.
-The contributions come from the global `baselineOffsetX` values (which one depends on the sex of the individual), from individual offsets, and cumulative mutation effects.
+The contributions come from the global `baselineOffsetX` values (which one depends on the sex of the individual), from individual offsets, and from cumulative mutation effects.

 The contribution of 0, 1, or 2 copies of a SLiM mutation to a diploid is either 0, 2hs, or 2s (additive) or 1, 1+hs, 1+s (multiplicative),
 where h is the dominance coefficient and s is the effect size.
 For a hemizygous individual, the contributions are the same (for 0 and 1 copies), but using the hemizygous dominance coefficient for h.
+For haploids, the contributions of 0 or 1 copy is either 0, 2s or 1, 1+s.
 For an individual without the chromosome at all, there is no effect (obviously).

 Usually, that's all we need to know.